NemanjaMaslic/csy1018-assign1/README.md

 http://smallbusiness.chron.com/rid-bullets-css-44979.html
 I added more information to the About Me page today.
-(06/12/2016) When it came to the other bits like centering, looking for the right font and stuff, I spent a good 1-2 hours just researching the relevant information.
+(06/12/2016) When it came to the other bits like centering, looking for the right font and stuff, I spent a good 1-2 hours just researching the relevant css which I would need to implement.
 I've been working through the pages and just adding little bits here and there, I added a footer to the pages with a copyright symbol and my name.
+(07/12/2016)
 To make my footer stick to the bottom of the page on all of the pages, I had a look on a website to see how to make the footer expand to the sides so there was no padding or margin around it. https://codepen.io/cbracco/pen/zekgx (07/12/2016)